CHAPTER 4

 No person shall prevent, delay, or interfere with the Director, or any of their representatives, in the execution or enforcement of the provisions of this article.
 [Formerly numbered Section 28-14; renumbered by Ord.
 No. 3058, eff.
 2/21/87; 2504.]

-All trees on any street or other publicly owned property near any excavation or construction of any building, structure, or street work, shall be sufficiently guarded and protected by those responsible for such work so as to prevent any injury to said trees.
-No person shall excavate any ditches, tunnels, trenches, or install pavement within a radius of ten feet (10') from any public tree without prior notification to the Director.
+Those responsible for any development activities or excavation or construction of any building, structure, or street work, shall protect the Tree Protection Zone of any public tree.
+All public trees shall be protected using professionally accepted standards by those responsible for such work so as to prevent any injury to any public trees prior to the commencement of any development activity until the end of said development activity.
+No person shall perform any development, or excavate any ditches, tunnels, trenches, or install pavement within the Tree Protection Zone without prior written approval from the Director.
 [Formerly numbered Section 28-15; renumbered by Ord.
 No. 3058, eff.
-2/21/87; 2504.]
+2/21/87; 2504; amended by Ord.
+No. 23-3,990, eff.
+3/31/23.]

-No person shall install, deposit, place, store, or maintain upon any public place of the City, any stone, brick, sand, concrete, or other materials which may impede the free, unobstructed growth or passage of water, air, and fertilizer to the roots of any tree therein, without first obtaining required written permits from the City.
+No person shall install, deposit, place, store, or maintain upon any public place of the City, any stone, brick, sand, concrete, or other materials which may impede the free, unobstructed growth or passage of water, air, and fertilizer to the roots of any tree therein, without first obtaining required written permits from the Director.
 [Formerly numbered Section 28-16; renumbered by Ord.
 No. 3058, eff.
-2/21/87; 2504.]
+2/21/87; 2504; amended by Ord.
+No. 23-3,990, eff.
+3/31/23.]

 There shall be close cooperation between the Department and other City departments and agencies in the enforcement of the provisions of this article which shall include, but not be limited to, the following:

-A. All building or other permits covering work which would in any way result in injury to or removal of public trees shall be first submitted to the Department for approval.
+A. All plans for development, building, grading, excavation, or other permits covering work which would in any way result in injury to or removal of public trees shall be routed to the Department for a review to ensure consistency with this chapter.
+During such review the Department shall:

 7-4-119: TREE SUPPORTS: